tresoldi/malign/README.md

     pad_align, maybe with swaps)
   - Complete documentation for functions, etc.
   - Have NW working within a threshold (that is, not only the best score?)
+  - Implement a method combining anw and yenksp
+  - Allow to set starting and end position for `anw` alignment, for the backtrace function (currently defaulting to lengths in i and j and going all the way to (0, 0))

 ## Community guidelines